Research

 Not Research

-I'm a Bay Area native and a lifelong bear: I earned my B.S. and M.S. in EECS at UC Berkeley and am still here for my PhD.
-Outside of research, I have an eclectic mix of hobbies including playing piano covers of heavy metal bands, reading and writing about philosophy (especially metaphysics), traveling, and enjoying the outdoors.
-For the philosophically inclined, I wrote an essay in 2020 in which I synthesize Western and Eastern thought to answer the age-old "meaning of life" question.
-I'm currently working on a significantly revised version as a full-length book, but it's very much still in progress...!
+I'm a Bay Area native and a lifelong bear: I received my B.S., M.S., and Ph.D. in EECS at UC Berkeley in a single stretch of 8 years.
+Outside of research, I enjoy playing piano covers of heavy metal bands, reading and writing about philosophy, traveling, and exploring the outdoors.
+For the philosophically inclined, I am steadily working on a book on metaphysics and mysticism, but it's still in progress - stay tuned!